-At some stage, we have all heard a colleague, friend or relative talk about buying a larger home with a bigger garden, or buying a new car with greater performance.
-Perhaps we even envy them and are overwhelmed by their flowery vocabulary.
+At some stage, we have all heard smeone talk about buying a larger home with a bigger garden, or buying a new car with greater performance.
+Perhaps we even envy them and are dazzled by their hyperbole.

 Announcing a divestiture is like telling your spouse “I love you, but we had better break up in order for you to be happier with somebody else.”